Plant care

 Toxicity to pets

-White bird of paradise is mildly toxic to pets.
+White bird of paradise is toxic to pets.
 ASPCA lists Strelitzia as toxic to cats, dogs, and horses due to hydrocyanic acid in the flowers and seeds.
 Symptoms include nausea, diarrhoea, and drowsiness.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.